chilodin/hello-world/README.md

 # hello-world
-learning to create a new repository
+Learning to create a new Repository

 Greetings to all.
 This is the hello-world exercise found here, https://guides.github.com/activities/hello-world/.